 - Having sexual intercourse with a person who is physically unconscious or asleep; or

 - Participating in a sex act with someone so under the influence of drugs or alcohol that they are unable to voluntarily consent to the activity.
 Use of alcohol or drugs does not diminish the violation.

 This policy also covers any other sex-related assault or offense including any form of sexual battery under the criminal statues of the State of Florida.

 Stetson University will pursue disciplinary action when there is reasonable cause to believe the university's regulations against sexual assault have been violated.
 Further, the university will give timely notification to the campus community of a reported incident of sexual assault.
 Other related behavior not specifically defined as sexual assault may also result in disciplinary action.
 Refer to Article II of the Code of Community Standards for a general listing of prohibited conduct.

 In case of emergency, dial 911.
 The university encourages the victim to report an attempted or completed sexual assault to the Office of Public Safety at 386-822-7300.
 It is always the victim's choice as to whether or not to report a sexual assault, but reporting an assault (or attempted assault) is extremely important for the protection of the victim and the community.
 Reporting an assault does not mean that the victim must press criminal charges.
 However, it begins the process if the victim decides to press charges later and ensures that the victim receives counseling and guidance.

-Others on campus to whom a victim of sexual assault may go for assistance include the professional staff of the Counseling Center, Student Health Service and other Campus Life and Student Success staff members.
+Others on campus to whom a victim of sexual assault may go for assistance include the professional staff of the Counseling Center, Stetson Health Service and other Campus Life and Student Success staff members.
 Once the Office of Public Safety or a Campus Life staff member learns of a sexual assault, these offices will cooperate to provide the victim with counseling and guidance.